xTheBHox/15418-f18-nonogram/report/report.md

 It is possible that a different, more expensive heuristic not suited for sequential execution could work better on a GPU to reduce the number of guesses required.
 However, since execution time is already so short, it is unlikely to be significantly faster than the current system with the current heuristic.

 Consider using a CPU with a large number of cores, such as a Xeon Phi, which will handle divergent execution better.
 Nonetheless, data sharing especially for the board will be slower on such a device, which will affect the speedup that can be obtained.
+Thread creation overhead will likely also be an issue due to the already short computation time of the solver.